Corruption and its Socio-Economic Impacts on the Healthcare Sector (Tsaboy Ny Gasy Project)

 About the chapter:

-Transparency International - Madagascar (TI-IM) is engaged mainly in in the land sector, natural resources, transparency of public finance and local governance.
-It undertakes concrete actions aimed at reducing corruption throughout the Malagasy territory.
-TI-IM is expanding its area of expertise to the healthcare sector, based on a preliminary survey carried out in September 2017 by the citizen movement Wake Up Madagascar and the organisation Liberty 32.
+Transparency International - Madagascar (TI-IM) is mainly engaged in the sectors of land, natural resources, public finance and local governance.
+It undertakes concrete actions aimed at reducing corruption across the country.
+TI-IM is expanding its area of expertise to the healthcare sector, starting with a preliminary survey carried out in September 2017 by the citizen movement Wake Up Madagascar and the organisation Liberty 32.

 CPI Score: 25